25prabhu10/notes/docs/Languages/CSS/CSS.md

 ## Properties

 The properties in CSS refer to the various aspects of layout and style that can be affected.
-These are ways in which you can style an HTML element.
+These are ways in which you can style an HTML element

+- For instance, you can use a CSS property like `color` to change the text color of a paragraph, or use `font-size` to adjust the size of the text

 ## Units